tdslaine/install_pulse_node/README.md

 ```bash
 http://127.0.0.1:3000/dashboard/import
 ```
-Import the JSON files from your local install_pulse_node directory (default: `/blockchain/Dashboards` - these were downloaded during the setup process).
+Import the JSON files from your setup target directory (default: `/blockchain/Dashboards` - these were downloaded during the setup process).

 That's it!
 Prometheus and Grafana should now be up and running on your machine, allowing you to import more dashboards tailored to your needs.